-The great majority of students accepted into either honors curricula surpass the following qualifications:
+Students accepted into either honors curricula surpass the following qualifications:

-- A minimum overall GPA of 3.50 on all secondary credits - Scores of 25 on the ACT or 1200 on the SAT.

-Recognizing that for some students either high school grades or standardized test scores may not satisfactorily predict the potential for academic success in college, a small number of students who show considerable promise on one measure but not the other may be admitted to the program upon the director's discretion based on a specific recommendation from the high school.
+- · A minimum overall GPA of 3.50 on all secondary credits - Scores of 25 on the ACT or 1200 on the SAT.
+Recognizing that for some students either high school grades or standardized test scores may not satisfactorily predict the potential for academic success in college, a small number of students who show considerable promise on one measure but not the other may be admitted to the program upon the director's discretion.